7RU7H/Archive/Windows/Windows-Concepts/NTLM-Authentication.md

 		- Server can check User and Domain before beginning local authenication
 - Client  <- Type 2 Message: Challenge <- Server
 	- Server create SEcurity Context and sends back its ID to the client
-- Client  -> Type 3 Message: Authenication (Empy Type if successful) (Response to Chellenge) -> Server
+- Client  -> Type 3 Message: Authentication (Empy Type if successful) (Response to Chellenge) -> Server
 	- Only if the client successfully associates themselves with an existing Security Context ID